-  Types of Spines
+Types of Spines Lulu Provides

 Spines on a hard-covered book can have text printed on them, such as the book's title and author name.
 Lulu calculates the width of the spine automatically based on the number of pages in your book.

-Methods of Distribution
+Methods of Distribution With Lulu

-If you do decide to purchase the ExtendedREACH or GlobalREACH Distribution with Lulu, you will have an ISBN number assigned.
+If you do decide to purchase the ExtendedREACH or GlobalREACH Distribution with Lulu, you will have an ISBN assigned.

 The cost of Lulu's various distribution packages kept changing over the years, so you need to check their site for the latest information.

-What is the Cost of Printing Books?
+What Is the Cost of Printing Books?

 - The cost of printing